DanielBMarkham/fait/prompthistory.md

 Ok, can you make this where it's also callable from an external function, so that it runs either from the command line or inside a larger monolith

+Could you make the tab delimiter a hard-coded variable set at the top and add a pure function at the bottom that does the reverse, that is, taks a jagged string array and sends it to stdout?
+Also, will this code take piped code?
+Ideally I'd rather pipe things in and out of this rather than pass a file name